What Are Health Insurance Options for Texas Students?

 • Copays for doctor’s office visits and/or medication

-• Coinsurance: your share of a payment against a claim, which kicks in after you’ve met your deductible
+• Coinsurance: your share of payment against a claim, which kicks in after you’ve met your deductible

 Together, these costs could be more than what you’d pay under your parent’s plan.
 Remember, too, that the deductible for a family plan is usually met much more quickly than a plan covering only one person.